Fadyazmy/doi-blog/content/blog/week-1/index.md

 - set up the portfolio on a chosen platform (custom/Jekyll/Webflow etc.)

 **The specific, measurable results I will produce by Week 12 are:**
-- completed a second case study project gotten feedback on all the content and images
+- completed a second case study project and gotten feedback on all the content and images
 - uploaded the case study on the portfolio website

 ------